ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 Modern experimental physicists have completed an epic elimination of quantifiers proof in rigorously testing the particle-atomist-materialism teachings of Einstein-Aristotle-Democritus have verified _psychophysical parallelism_ in favor of the general information field theory-idealism of forms of their mentors Planck-Plato-Parmenides.

-Thus concludes the AI Peer Review ChatGPT-Wolfram Prompt section for a MUH: _SUSY_-AdS/CFT vs 4D GEM EOS review towards higher-confidence 4D spacetime human-ai worldview in the 2023 Kaggle AI Report Competition, in the category of Other, establishing the topic of computational reproducability of a 4D spacetime human-ai worldview.
+Thus concludes the AI Peer Review ChatGPT-Wolfram Prompt section for a MUH: _SUSY_-AdS/CFT vs 4D GEM EOS review towards higher-confidence 4D spacetime human-ai worldview in the 2023 Kaggle AI Report Competition, in the category of Other, establishing the topic of computational reproducibility of a 4D spacetime human-ai worldview.

 Following sections are to be ChatGPT-Wolfram Response and Conclusion using this Markdown format including a backup plan if necessary for the Control Room champagne bottles 🍾🍾🍾🍾🍾🍾🍾🍾🍾🍾🍾🍾🍾🍾🍾🍾🍾.